dariodepa/tiledesk-docs/apis/api/messages.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="departmentid" type="string" required=false %}
 The selected department identifier.
-Valid only for the first message.
+Accepted only on the first message.
 {% endapi-method-parameter %}

 {% api-method-parameter name="sourcePage" type="string" required=false %}
 The source page of the request.
-Valid only for the first message
+Accepted only on the first message.
 {% endapi-method-parameter %}

 {% api-method-parameter name="language" type="string" required=false %}
 The language of the request.
-Valid only for the first message.
+Accepted only on the first message.
 {% endapi-method-parameter %}

 {% api-method-parameter name="userAgent" type="string" required=false %}
 The userAgent string of the request.
-Valid only for the first message.
+Accepted only on the first message.
 {% endapi-method-parameter %}

 {% api-method-parameter name="attributes" type="object" required=false %}